 Important Travel Document Information – Please Read

 There are many sorts of visas applicable for your trip to the Czech Republic, depending on the reason for your visit.
-In accordance with the terms outlined in for a visa, a foreigner is granted permission to enter and temporarily reside on Czech Republic territory inside the Schengen Area.
+A foreign national is granted permission to enter and temporarily reside on Czech Republic territory inside the Schengen Area.

 During the peak season, you are highly encouraged to submit your application as soon as possible to guarantee that your Czech Republic visa is granted in time for your trip.